We Welcome Your Application to Join Us!

 Three weeks of Alaskan exploration.

 After meeting in Anchorage, we’ll get to know one another and prepare for our backcountry hikes.
-We’ll review our gear, learn how to pack our backpacks, shop for food, and experience the majestic Chugach Mountains on a day hike.
+We’ll learn how to pack our backpacks, shop for food, and day hike in the majestic Chugach Mountains to build up our fitness.

 Over four days, we’ll sea kayak Prince William Sound with a professional guide.
 We’ll learn paddling techniques and environmental awareness while paddling an average of six to seven miles per day.
-We’ll keep a lookout for calving glaciers and marine life, and we’ll camp each night on beautiful, remote beaches.
+We’ll keep a look out for calving glaciers and marine life, and we’ll camp each night on pristine, remote beaches.

 Taking a break from the trail, we’ll raft the Nenana River with professional guides.
 On flat water and exciting rapids, we’ll take in Alaska’s beautiful scenery and wildlife from the river.
 Then we’ll spend a day exploring the area on foot while preparing for our next backcountry adventure.